akeyx/akeyx.github.io/_posts/2025-11-03-ont-hacking.md

 # Credits
-A lot of the above info has been done with the help of Msh100 who helped me extract the info from on my own ONT in Openreach network.
+A lot of the above info has been done with the help of Msh100 who helped me extract the info from on my own ONT on Openreach network.
 I then tested the same on the Orange PL network where I refined the process.